Shohel-Raj/BookShelf-Clint-side/README.md

 - 🎞️ Animations via AOS, Lottie, Framer Motion
 - 🧼 Clean and responsive UI using DaisyUI + Tailwind
 - 📅 Date handling with `date-fns`
-- 🔁 Sliders and carousels with Swiper & React Slick
 - 🧭 React Router v7 for navigation
 - 🎉 SweetAlert2 modals for elegant alerts
 - ⚙️ Axios for backend communication